 Whole Earth image from JHT's Planetary Pixel Emporium

 There are two map series accessible from the above global index: "Current Flood Conditions", providing daily, satellite-based updates of surface water extent, and the "Global Atlas of Floodplains", a remote sensing record of floods, 1993 to 2015.
 Links to GIS data supporting the displays are also provided.
 This >20 year long effort has been sustained by grants and contracts from NASA, the European Commission, the World Bank, the Latin American Development Bank, and by Dartmouth College and the University of Colorado.
-Version 3 is fully automated with daily updates.
+Version 3 is fully automated with daily updates of selected map sheets.